XinyiZoe/VRNN_Gene_Clustering/README.md

 ## Why It Matters

-Immune response genes often display distinct temporal patterns: some activate within minutes, while others turn on hours later.
-We hypothesize that these differences are regulated by distinct cis-regulatory elements, which coordinate timing and magnitude of gene expression.
-By applying a VRNN to scATAC-seq data, we capture latent temporal dynamics, cluster genes by behavior, and highlight potential regulatory modules.
-This pipeline demonstrates how deep generative models can guide biological hypothesis generation, linking computational predictions to mechanisms of immune activation.
+Immune response genes often display distinct temporal patterns: some activate rapidly within minutes, while others turn on hours later.
+For example, **IRF1 is a fast responder to IFNγ stimulation, while CXCL9 and CXCL10 are slower and more heterogeneous in their activation trajectories** ([Naigles et al., 2023](https://pubmed.ncbi.nlm.nih.gov/37689116/)).
+These differences suggest regulation by distinct cis-regulatory elements (CREs), which coordinate both the timing and magnitude of gene expression.

+By applying a VRNN to scATAC-seq data, this project captures latent temporal dynamics, clusters genes by behavior, and highlights potential regulatory modules.
+In doing so, it demonstrates how deep generative models can generate biologically testable hypotheses about CREs and their roles in immune activation.

 ---